LCA-EET/LCA/readme.md

 For condition A, this encounter can be initiated by speaking to Madame Nin in the Copper Coronet, while CHARNAME has a charisma of 15 or greater.

-For condition B, this encounter will be initiated by Corwin, approximately one day after Bodhi’s defeat.
+For condition B, this encounter will be initiated by Corwin, approximately eight hours after Bodhi’s defeat.

 For both conditions, the encounter will only occur if CHARNAME rests in a suitable location:
 - Sea Bounty